-Either you’re reading this because you’re very prepared for your journey, or you’re in a hot situation and are thinking of claiming on your travel insurance.
-Don’t worry; the process is very simple, and well documented on (1) each travel insurer’s website, and (2) right here at comparethemarket.com.au.
+You’re either reading this because you’re prepared for your journey, or you’re in a hot situation and are thinking of claiming on your travel insurance.
+Don’t worry; the process is very simple, and well documented on (a) each travel insurer’s website and (b) right here.

-Let’s say that your suitcase was stolen at the train station, and we’ll assume your travel insurance policy covers the theft of your belongings (i.e. and there aren’t any exclusions that would prevent you from being able to claim).
+Let’s say that your suitcase was stolen at the train station, and we’ll assume your travel insurance policy covers the theft of your belongings (and there aren’t any exclusions that would prevent you from being able to claim).
 What should you do next?

-You may wonder, “Should I get in touch with the insurer now, or wait until I’m back in Australia?”
 For most claims, it’s best to alert your insurer early on.
-Not only can they let you know what they’ll need from you to complete your claim, but they will also be able to direct you to medical facilities, embassies, or consulates that will (hopefully) get you back on your feet faster.
+Not only can they let you know what they’ll need from you to complete your claim, but they will also be able to direct you to medical facilities, embassies or consulates that will (hopefully) get you back on your feet faster.

-When you get in touch, explain what happened, and ask what they’ll require from you.
+When you do get in touch, explain what happened and ask what they’ll require from you.
 They deal with thousands of these kinds of enquiries every year, so they should be able to point you in the right direction.
-If you do not have supporting documentation for your claim yet, you can always start the claim process now and forward documents to the insurer later on.
+If you don’t have supporting documentation for your claim yet, you can always start the claim process now and forward documents to the insurer later on.

-Many travel insurers can be contacted outside of business hours, 24 hours a day.
-Their hours of operation are worth checking out prior to leaving (make sure you write them down), especially if you’re heading across time zones.
+Many travel insurers can be contacted 24 hours a day from anywhere in the world.
+However, their helpline’s hours of operation are still worth checking out prior to leaving (make sure you write them down), especially if you’re heading across time zones.

-This part of the process basically comprises of gathering those reports from step one, and then following the instructions your insurer has given you from step two.
-You should be able to file a claim by post, fax, via email, or online.
+This part of the process basically comprises of gathering those reports from step one and then following the instructions your insurer has given you from step two.
+You should be able to file a travel insurance claim by post, fax, email or online.

 Your insurer may periodically contact you to let you know how your claim is progressing, or they might provide you with a way of checking this out yourself online.

-Insurance claims usually go smoothly, but if you feel as if your claim has been wrongfully denied or not paid in full, get in touch with the Australian Financial Complaints Authority (AFCA) to lodge a dispute.
+Insurance claims usually go smoothly, but if you feel your claim has been wrongfully denied or not paid in full, you can contact your insurer’s complaints department to try settling the dispute.
+If that doesn’t work, get in touch with the Australian Financial Complaints Authority (AFCA) to lodge a complaint.